"Invest in inflation, it's the only thing going up"

 And The Rich Get Richer

 Because of this negative correlation between asset prices and consumer prices, the “savers are losers” motto has never been more accurate.
-According to the US Bureau of Labor Statistics an asset that would cost $1,000,000 in 1920 is worth more than $13,000,000 today in 2020.
-That’s a rate of inflation over 1300%.
+According to the US Bureau of Labor Statistics an asset that would cost $1,000,000 in 1920 was worth more than $13,000,000 in 2020, that’s a rate of inflation over 1300%, and continues to grow at a fast pace with any pullbacks along the way, like the financial crisis of 2008, all but a blip on the long-term chart.

-Simply put, inflation erodes the value of your cash holdings and reduces your purchase power while tangible assets grow at an accelerated pace.
+Simply put, inflation erodes the value of your cash holdings and reduces your purchasing power while tangible assets grow at an accelerated pace.
 The rich get richer, simply because they are the ones with assets while the middle class suffer from the economic effects of inflation.
+Using the example above, the purchasing power of your money eroded by more than 92% due to inflation.

 Bridgehall Group is on a mission to change the negative effect that inflation has on your wealth.
-By allowing the middle-class investor to participate in real estate investments that positively are affected by inflation, our goal is that you should be able to partake and profit from the inevitable wave of growth that assets will experience over the coming years.
-Investments that were previously only available to institutions, big corporations and high net-worth individuals have now become open to anyone who wishes to participate.
+By allowing investors to participate in real estate investments that are positively affected by inflation, our goal is that you should be able to partake and profit from the inevitable wave of growth that tangible assets will experience over the coming years.